Neoteroi/BlackSheep-Docs/docs/openapi.md

     `FooOfTAndUAndX`.

 ### Describing parameters

-It is possible to describe parameters explicitly, or using docstrings.
+It is possible to describe parameters explicitly, using docstrings, or leveraging `Pydantic`.

 #### Documenting parameters explicitly